Cloud Computing Service

-An OpenStack service to provide a platform to self-provision server infrastructure to support both researchers and development teams.
+A comprehensive cloud computing service, to provide a platform to self-provision infrastructure to support both researchers and development teams.

-Information Services is providing an OpenStack interface to the the University’s research computing infrastructure, to provide support to researchers who require a platform to self-build their own server infrastructure and utilise the storage from Datastore.
+Information Services is providing an interface to the the University’s research computing infrastructure, to provide support to researchers who require a platform to self-build their own server infrastructure and utilise the storage from DataStore.

-Information Services is also planning an OpenStack service to provide an agile development platform and a burst capacity service to support developers in IS and schools and to provide a stable service with a higher guarantee of reliability than that of the research service, which by its nature will more likely track the latest releases of OpenStack.
+Information Services is also planning a cloud service to provide an agile development platform and a burst capacity service to support developers in IS and schools and to provide a stable service with a higher guarantee of reliability than that of the research service.

 This service is now available for research use.

-These use cases will guide researchers to using the Research Services OpenStack interface to Eddie:
+These use cases will guide researchers to using the Research Cloud Service:

 access to an API to create virtual machines with the ability to use pre-defined research-related applications and operating system environments which have been pre-packaged and provided as a “cloud image”;

 access to scheduling tools which are fundamentally different from GridEngine – in particular, Spark and Hadoop;

 the ability to build and deploy custom workflow and other research management tools which may include data management, data processing, simulation, analysis and publication as a single packaged pipeline;